steve1515/time-signal/README.md

 * `-v` to output time every minute
 * `-vv` to additionally output time signal modulation values

-`-h` : Print a listing of options and exit.
+`-h, --help` : Print a listing of options and exit.

 ## Hardware